ccobom/ccobom/README.md

 - 👋 Hi, I’m @ccobom
 - 👀 I’m interested in ...cybersecurity, the history of open source programming, and equity of online spaces/resources.
-- 🌱 I’m currently learning ...Python.
+- 🌱 I’m currently learning ...Python, JavaScript, C, and various CTF/pentesting skills.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...